 And we will do this for all of the keywords in our list to determine the best of the best to help us grow our non-profit client base!

 So the above sums up all the great things MOZ can do.
 Because we believe that SERP analysis is a CRITICAL portion of any website success, we hope this helps you understand how to do it.

 We love Rank Tracker as we have said – here is a screenshot of the Rank Tracker SERP difficulty tool so you can see how it delivers the same data.
 The metrics they use to determine the keyword difficult is a little different than MOZ, but because of the success we have had with SEO, we have trust in their results.

 Take Your Own Test Drive!

-Jump on over to the Keyword Explorer Page at: https://moz.com/products/pro/keyword-explorer.
+Jump on over to the Keyword Explorer Page to test drive it.
 You can run a simple search yourself to get a feel for what you will get for results.
 It looks like you can run 2 queries before you get asked to upgrade to buy the software.

 Will we be moving to Moz Keyword Explorer?